elleducktor-hue/media-stack/README.md

 # ---- Jellyfin ----
 sudo mkdir -p /srv/docker/jellyfin/config && sudo chown -R 1000:1000 /srv/docker/jellyfin/config && sudo chmod -R 775 /srv/docker/jellyfin/config

+In directory where you saved AAR-stack rename it to docker-compose.yaml and run in terminal docker compose up -d --build

+If using portainer " Recomended "
+Live veiw-> stacks-> new stack-> give name gluetun-gluetunvpn compy and paste contents of ARR-stack into file editor and deploy stack after editing gluetun usrnam and pawwrds